Songs

 Click Here for tab for Bad Moon Rising by Creedence Clearwater Revival

-With a fairly upbeat and lively vibe juxtaposed to the song’s actual meaning, which is about an incoming apocalypse that is coming for us all!
-Songwriter John Fogerty was inspired to make this after watching the movie ‘The Devil and Daniel Webster’.
-Released as a promotional single for their album ‘Green River’, it hit the number 1 spot in the UK and got as higher as number 2 in the US.
-It’s also been covered by over 20 different musicians.
+A fairly upbeat and lively vibe juxtaposes with the song’s actual meaning, an incoming apocalypse that is coming for us all!
+Songwriter John Fogerty was inspired to make this after watching the movie The Devil and Daniel Webster.
+Released as a promotional single for their album Green River, it hit the number 1 spot in the UK and got as higher as number 2 in the US.
+It’s also been covered by over 20 different musicians (including a punk cover by Lagwagon on their debut album Duh).

 Born in the USA by Bruce Springsteen